-It was served as part of an antipasto spread so we kept it simple with 5 different vegetables, and stuck with a mix of veggies that worked with well with an Italian spread that included artichokes, Italian tuna, prosciutto, salami, provolone and a Caprese Salad.
+Since it’s served as part of an antipasto spread, we keep it simple with 5 different vegetables, and stick with a mix of veggies that work with well with an Italian spread that included artichokes, Italian tuna, prosciutto, salami, provolone and a Caprese Salad.

-And they can be eaten room temperature or heated up.
+And like I mentioned, they can be eaten room temperature or heated up.

-For the Christmas antipasto, I served them room temperature to keep things simple but for lunch I love to heat them up in a skillet so that they get crispy and serve them over a salad.
+For the Christmas antipasto, I served them room temperature to keep things simple but for Thanksgiving they were served with the main meal so I heated them up in a skillet so that they get crispy and warm.

 Here are some tips for making a platter and getting them crispy every time!